2017 JUNIOR SAILING STAFF

 Emily is returning for her third season as Program Director after many summers of coaching at PYC.
-She learned to sail at Arundel Yacht Club, and sailed collegiately at Bates College.
+She learned to sail at Arundel Yacht Club in Kennebunkport, and sailed collegiately at Bates College.
 Emily participates in J/24 fleet racing on Casco Bay.
-Emily teaches English at Kennebunk High School, where she also coaches the tennis and ski teams.
+She teaches English at Kennebunk High School and coaches the tennis & ski teams.

 Morgan Casey / Assistant Program Director & Adventure Coach

 Morgan is from Fortunes Rock, Maine and calls Biddeford Pool Yacht Club home.
 She learned to sail on Prams, 420s and Rhodes and continues to sail on her family’s Cape Dory 25 called ‘Seawings’.
 Morgan is the former program director at Arundel Yacht Club and is in her second season with PYC.
 During the shoulder seasons, Morgan works at PYC doing fleet maintenance and coaches the University of New England sailing team.
 Morgan is also lifelong skier and an active member of the Carrabassett Valley community.

 Amy Macdonald is from Summit, New Jersey and a summer resident of Southport, Maine.
 She learned to sail on turnabouts and 420s at Southport Yacht Club.
 She later founded the varsity sailing team at Summit High School, and is the current captain of the Bates College sailing team.
 Amy worked as a sailing instructor at Raritan Yacht Club before coming to Portland Yacht Club.
 This is her second summer coaching the 420 Green Fleet sailors at PYC.